greeeg/redefined.cloud/content/pages/about/index.en.md

-Hey, Let's talk about cloud computing.
+Hey, let's talk about cloud computing.

+Building websites and applications used to be simple.
+Create an HTML file, use PHP to save things into a database and deploy the result via FTP on a cheap Apache Server.

+But things have now changed.
-Cloud computing is awesome, but also hard to understand.
-It profoundly changed the way we design, build and ship software applications.

-From monolithic applications hosted on manually managed servers, we now have the possibility to scale to millions of users in seconds.
+Cloud computing profoundly chnaged the way we design, build and ship software applications.
+Thanks to companies like AWS, Netlify or Heroku, you now have the posibility to scale to millions of users with a few clicks.

-Cloud computing is made of new software pieces like API gateways, object storage, serverless and new practices like chaos engineering or increased observability.
+And yet, Cloud computing is hard.

+Hard to have a full grasp and get the big picture, dealing with new software pieces like API gateways, object storage, serverless and new practices like chaos engineering or increased observability.
-## Things can get complicated quickly

-While experts like Infrastructure engineers and Site Reliability engineers work with those on a daily basis, it can be quite hard for students, other engineers and product managers to get their head around it.

-Redefined.cloud serves as a getting started guide/entreypoint to the world of Cloud computing.
+But it's awesome: awesome to work with and awesome to learn.

+Redefined.cloud serves as a fresh start, a way to get started with cloud computing using simple words and analogies you can understand.
+Wether you are a student, someone working closely with engineers or just a curious mind, this website is a reintroduction to the Cloud I would have loved to read when I first heard of it.

-If you feel like it, you can contribute on GitHub to add new terms, improve the content or translate it to different languages.
+If you feel like it, please be part of that adventure and contribute on GitHub to add new terms, improve the content or translate it to your language.

+Best, Greg.